 4. They are not good at resolving conflicts

 It’s not that they don’t respect you, but they are just unable to see the issue.
-You might say things like “You’ve been so distant all week – you never called me once!”, and they just won’t know how to respond.
+You might say things like, “You’ve been so distant all week – you never called me once!”, and they just won’t know how to respond.
 Sentimentality just doesn’t come as naturally to them so expect to find them dumbfounded when you raise these concerns.

 5. People with avoidant attachment have massive trust issues

 And they reveal themselves in a variety of ways.
 Your partner may eventually succumb to trusting you because that’s what it takes to be in a good relationship.
-Choosing a relationship while having avoidant attachment issues in itself is a big deal and takes a decent amount of trust from their side.
+Choosing a relationship while having avoidant attachment issues is in itself, a big deal and takes a decent amount of trust from their side.
 But in other cases, do not expect them to warm up to people as easily as they did with you.

 Their childhood disappointments have made them feel defenseless and helpless.
 Their primary caregivers have failed all their expectations.
 So, their hard exterior juts out conspicuously as they are forever troubled by the idea of getting hurt again.